Airline State Trail Connecticut |

 | Coordinates: N41.59192,W072.391461|

-From Bridgeport1 Hour 15 Minutes
+From Bridgeport | 1 Hour 15 Minutes |

-From New Haven1 Hour
+From New Haven | 1 Hour |

-From New London35 Minutes
+From New London | 35 Minutes |

-From New York2.5 Hours
+From New York | 2.5 Hours |

-Air Line Trail, CT
+Air Line History

-Salmon River, Air Line Trail
+Flickr Images from Air Line Trail